garyd203/graphql-guide/README.md

 ### Gotchas
 * input types (`input`) are different from return types (`type`).
 This is a bad idea.
-* input types have a lot of limitations.
+* input types have a bunch of limitations.
 No good reason, just 'cause.
 * Interfaces don't add much value - you still need to repeat the interface fields in the concrete type.
-It is worth noting that every graphql type is an interface (strictly speaking)
+From a terminology point of view, it is worth noting that every graphql type is a software interface (strictly speaking)
 * Unions cause a lot of problems.
 They reflect bad API design, they require confusing queries, and they generate bad code on both client-side and server-side

 ### Deprecation
 * Use an annotation to do deprecation for fields on output types
-* You can't deprecate fields on an `input` type (!)
+* You can't deprecate fields on an `input` type (!).
+However, you can at least highlight their deprecated nature in a comment
+* You can't deprecate a parameter.

 ## API Design

 ### Guidelines

+* Always use a structured type for input arguments, don't use raw parameters.
+This will give you a lot more flexibility to change the function signature in a backward-comaptible way.

 ### General hints
 * Use the graph structure.
 It can reflect the semantic hierarchy present in your data (including nesting and loops), and implicitly scopes the returned data.